Cmastris/top_tweets/README.md

 More details can be found in Twitter's [API v1.1 rate limits documentation](https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits).

+### Can I change the Quote Tweet content?

+For simplicity, Quote Tweet content isn't editable via public `Bot` methods.
+However, you can edit how this content is constructed in the `_get_quote_content` method.

 ### How can I ask questions, report bugs, or provide feedback?
 Feel free to create an issue or open a new discussion.